holestine/Attention/README.md

 )
 ```

-Making the same modifications to the transformer only model and adding DeepViTNet, another attention mechanism from xxxxxx, and applying some instrumentaion yeilds these results:
+Applying the same modifications to the depth, heads and mlp_dim parameters of the transformer only model as well as adding DeepViTNet, another attention mechanism from [vit-pytorch](https://github.com/lucidrains/vit-pytorch "vit-pytorch") yields the following results using a constant seed.

-same key, Adam, link to file

 |Model Type   | Dataset       |  Max Accuracy | Average Inference Time (ms) | Parameters   |